 time you get it, your dream is out of date and the world has decided to move on.

 Phil Duncan's world moved on to be very successful after his

 time at WLS,

-which included WPNT-FM (100.3) as a morning host and he now is production
+which included WPNT-FM (100.3) as a morning host and he was the longtime production

 director and fill-in air talent at Chicago's country station US*99 WUSN-FM.

 Steven Craig, who worked at WLS' sister station WYTZ